DmytroLitvinov/django-rag-chatbot/README.md

 Django RAG Chatbot

+RAG or Retrieval-Augmented Generation, is an innovative approach that extends Large Language Models’ capabilities by embedding information retrieval mechanisms into the process of generation.
+This provides LLMs with an opportunity to refer to knowledge bases for better performance in terms of relevance and accuracy.

 This project was generated with [`wemake-django-template`](https://github.com/wemake-services/wemake-django-template).
 Current template version is: [aa80689](https://github.com/wemake-services/wemake-django-template/tree/aa806899238345d6bb9d05aa0c13cc2d14463a51).
 See what is [updated](https://github.com/wemake-services/wemake-django-template/compare/aa806899238345d6bb9d05aa0c13cc2d14463a51...master) since then.